Curiosity Quills Press | 2014

 While I did find a lot of lame gender stuff in this book (girls are only feminine in dresses, all women cry when they don’t get their way, women love to create drama, etc…,) my biggest issue was really how juvenile it was.
 The characters, the dialogue, the scenes, the reactions… it was like an after-school special for 8-year-olds.

 So really, who is this book marketed to?
-Why did the author write in such a dumbed-down, childish tone?
+Why did the author write it in such a dumbed-down, childish tone?
 I just didn’t understand.
-The characters are young adults, away at school, renting their own apartments and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
+The characters are young adults, away at school, renting their own apartments, having babies and driving a Lexus, but they behave and speak like the kids I went to school with in grade 8 who had been homeschooled up to that point.
 “Oh my gosh, did you just say *whispers* …penis?”

 It was absurdly cheesy and lame.
 And Emma’s “no one likes me, I’m such a loser” vibe got real old, real fast.
 If I had to hear her turn down another sweet compliment from someone, I was going to scream.
 No one likes people like that in real life, and we certainly don’t need a main character with that trait.
 I don’t see the point of persisting Emma’s character development this way.